 Female protagonists tend to follow the ladylike ideals if they are peasant girls.
 Princesses might need to go through a humbling procedure before they can be Princess Classic.

 Pygmalion and the later version My Fair Lady are about attempting to groom a poor girl into a lady.
 It works rather well — except that the girl also gains enough dignity and self-respect that she walks out.
 In Pygmalion, she never comes back.

 Sally from The Nightmare Before Christmas fits this trope pretty well.
 She has the modest, feminine personality and attire, and is domestic and sensible.
-It's kind of subverted by how she's a leaf-filled patchwork doll with stitches all over her body and puts deadly nightshade in her creator's food and drink to get out of the house, which gives her shades of being more determined and shows she has a great desire to be free.
+She's a leaf-filled patchwork doll with stitches all over her body and puts deadly nightshade in her creator's food and drink to get out of the house, which gives her shades of being more determined and shows she has a great desire to be free.

 Princess Elisabeth of Hesse and by Rhine, the beautiful and pious sister-in-law to Czar Nicholas II.
 When her husband Sergei was brutally assassinated, she didn't hold a grudge to his killers and pardoned them publicly before becoming a nun and selling all of her jewellery to use the money on charity.
 But after the Russian Revolution... her taledidn't end well.

 An agency in London gave lessons on how to be a Proper Lady called the "Princess Prep" workshop.